 There is an interesting debate about the effectiveness of aid in a 2015 issue of the Boston Review, called the "Effective Altruism Forum".
 There are many contributors but here I focus on the debate between Nobel Laureate (economics, 2015) Professor Angus Deaton and his Princeton colleague, Prof Peter Singer, then between former Rwandan minister for health, Dr (now Prof) Agnes Binagwaho's and Prof Deaton.

-Two professors from Princeton: Singer vs Deaton
+Two professors from Princeton: Peter Singer vs Angus Deaton

-The founder of so-called effective altruism is the utilitarian philosopher, Professor Peter Singer, who now lives in the academic paradise of Princeton (which I once had the pleasure of visiting to attend a conference on emergent risk).
+The founder of so-called effective altruism is the utilitarian philosopher, Professor Peter Singer, who now lives in the academic paradise of Princeton University (which I once had the pleasure of visiting to attend a conference on emergent risk).

 To me Singer's principles are absurdly simple, a fairy tale for children.
 Singer says "a minimally acceptable ethical life involves using a substantial part of one’s spare resources to make the world a better place."
 With that, I agree - if one has spare resources.
 But Singer writes that this includes: "choosing a career in which they can earn most, not in order to be able to live affluently but so that they can do more good".